 - 2 large egg beaten

-- 1 large carrot peeled and julienned (optional)
+- 1 large carrot peeled and julienned

 - 1 medium yellow onion thinly sliced

-- 2 cups baby spinach packed (optional)
+- 2 cups baby spinach packed

 - 2 stalks green onion cut into 1 inch pieces

-- Vegetable oil
+- oil for cooking

-- Toasted sesame seed (for garnish)
+- Toasted sesame seed (optional for garnish)

-- Salt & pepper as needed
+- Salt and black pepper as needed

 - For the vegetables:In the same pan over medium heat, add a small amount of oil.
-Sauté the vegetable according to heartiness and season lightly with salt and black pepper.
-Cook the vegetables just until they become tender, and add them to the bowl of japchae.
-DON'T overcook the vegetables because you want some freshness, crunch, and texture!*For example: Add the carrots first and sauté for 30 seconds to 1 minute.Then add the onions and sauté for about 30 seconds, followed by mushrooms, spinach, and green onion.*
+Sauté the vegetable according to their heartiness*.
+Between each addition, season the vegetables lightly with salt and black pepper.
+Cook the vegetables just until they become tender.
+Then, remove from pan and set aside.*For example: Add the carrots first and sauté for 15 to 30 seconds .Then add the onions and green onion bottoms, followed by mushrooms, then spinach, and lastly the green onion tops.*

 - Feel free to omit, substitute, and add vegetables to to this recipe.
 Japchae is very customizable and will taste just as good!